awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/tagging.md

  [remove\-tags\-from\-stream](http://docs.aws.amazon.com/cli/latest/reference/kinesis/remove-tags-from-stream.html)
 Removes tags from the specified stream\.

-## Tagging Streams Using the Kinesis Streams API<a name="tagging-api"></a>
+## Tagging Streams Using the Kinesis Data Streams API<a name="tagging-api"></a>

-You can add, list, and remove tags using the Kinesis Streams API\.
+You can add, list, and remove tags using the Kinesis Data Streams API\.
 For examples, see the following documentation:

  [AddTagsToStream](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_AddTagsToStream.html)
 Adds or updates tags for the specified stream\.